What is a Person Centred Approach to Learning?

-Learning Pool’s Content Co-Ordinator, Eoin Donaghy, shares his first in a series of blogs on what he learned at the recent eLearning Network event ‘Truly Effective Learning Design’.
+Learning Pool’s Content Co-Ordinator, Eoin Donaghy, shares his first in a series of blogs on what he learned about person-centred learning at the recent eLearning Network event ‘Truly Effective Learning Design’.

 An eLearning Network event in Birmingham earlier this month saw a series of keynote addresses given by various leaders in their field.

 Salient points were made and everyone in attendance left the building thinking differently about how they would go about things in the coming months and years in order to achieve a more effective end for those who use their services.

 But enough about the Conservative party conference, this blog is all about the eLearning Network’s get-together at Fazeley Studios in England’s second city.

 The eLearning Network is a not-for-profit organisation whose members comprise e-learning professionals from a wide variety of organisations, from Instructional Designers to L & D professionals across both the public and private sectors.
 They get together every few months as a community to share and pool ideas and best practice in the design and implementation of great e-learning, much as we do here at Learning Pool.

 This event was centered around the theme of effective design in e-learning and featured four keynote addresses through the course of the day.